ItaiLash/ex1/README.md

 3. After going through all the neighbors of the node,updates that we visited this node by change his info to "Green" and therefore will not visit it again.
 4. Repeat these steps until the queue is empty or has reached the destination node.

-If the queue is empty it means it did not reach the destination node (the graph is not connected), return infinity.
+If the queue is empty it means it did not reach the destination node (the graph not connected), return infinity.
-Otherwise returns the tag of the destination node.
+Otherwise, returns the tag of the destination node.
 Note: The method change the info,tag and pre values.
 Complexity: O((|V|+|E|)log|V|), |V|=number of nodes, |E|=number of edges.

-* resetInfo :rivate method resets the value of info in each node in the graph.
+* resetInfo : private method resets the value of info in each node in the graph.
 Reset the value = change it back to default value: Blue.
-* resetTag : rivate method resets the values of all the tags of the nodes in the graph.
+* resetTag : private method resets the values of all the tags of the nodes in the graph.
 Reset the value = change it back to default value: Integer.MAX_VALUE (infinity).
 * resetPre : private method resets the value of pre in each node in the graph.
 Reset the value = change it back to default value: null.